-- A. Manufacturers: - 1.
-Cleaver Brooks; Model Clearfire CFC-E. - 2.
-Fulton: Model Endura EDR. - 3.
-Lochinvar; Model Crest FBN. - B. Description: Each unit shall be a down-fired firetube type complete with burner and automatic controls.
+- 1. Cleaver Brooks; Model Clearfire CFC-E. - 2.
+Fulton; Model Endura EDR. - 3.
+Lochinvar; Model Crest FCB. - B. Description: Each unit shall be a down-fired firetube type complete with burner and automatic controls.
 The boiler, with all piping and wiring, shall be a factory package.
 Each boiler shall be neatly finished, thoroughly tested and properly packaged for shipping.
 Boiler design and construction shall be in accordance with Section IV of the ASME Code for hot water heating boilers with a maximum working pressure of 125 PSIG. - 1.
 Heat Exchanger: Duplex stainless steel tubes, tube sheets, and combustion chamber.
 The heat exchanger shall be a single-pass, counter-flow arrangement. - 2.
-The firetubes shall be duplex stainless steel, fitted with aluminum internal heat transfer fins. - Pressure Vessel: Carbon steel with welded heads and tube connections. - C. The boiler shall have one supply connection with dual return water connections.
+The firetubes shall be duplex stainless steel, fitted with aluminum internal heat transfer fins. - 3.
+Pressure Vessel: Carbon steel with welded heads and tube connections. - C. The boiler shall have one supply connection with dual return water connections.
 The dual return water connections shall enable the boiler to operate in a condensing mode when as little as 10% of the flow is returned to the low temperature return with a maximum temperature of 120°F. - D. The boiler pressure vessel shall have a minimum of 46 gallons of water volume/1000 MBH input. - 1.
 The boiler shall be low flow tolerant without minimum flow requirements or the use of a flow switch. - E. The boiler shall have a minimum of 250 sqft/1000 MBH of effective fireside heating surface. - F. Burner: Natural gas, forced draft burner mounted in and integral with the boiler hinged top door so when the door is opened the burner head, furnace, tubesheet, and tube entrances are exposed.
 The burner door shall utilize easy removable threaded handles, and the burner shall swing upward on gas assist piston arms, one on each side to provide open support of the burner assembly. - 1.
 The burner shall be a linkage-less, self-regulating, air-fuel ratio gas valve-venturi system.
 Burner regulation shall be accomplished without the use of fuel/air mixing valves. - 2.
 The burner shall be achieve sub 20 ppm NOx when firing on natural gas at all firing rates. - 3.
 Burner and fireside access shall be able to be performed by one service technician. - G. Burner Head: shall be constructed of a stainless steel metal fiber for solid body radiation of the burner flame.
 Combustion shall take place on the surface of the burner mantle, which shall be constructed of a woven stainless steel metal fabric resulting a 360 degree low temperature radiant flame. - 1.
 Burner shall be minimum 5:1 fully modulating turndown. - 2.
 Burner shall maintain no more than 7% O2 levels throughout the firing rate without additional sensors, linkages, or controls. - 3.
 The pre-mix design shall utilize a variable speed fan connected to a venturi to simultaneously modulate the fuel and air for a minimum 5:1 turndown.
 The valve-venturi design shall also act as a method for compensating for changes in barometric pressure, temperature, and humidity so the excess air levels are not adversely affected by changes in atmospheric conditions.
-External linkages and single speed fans shall not be acceptable.
+External linkages and single speed fans shall not be acceptable. - H. Blower: Centrifugal fan to operate during each burner firing sequence and to prepurge and postpurge the combustion chamber. - 1.
+The blower motor shall have a variable speed ECM motor with integrated drive electronics.
+Constant speed motors and variable frequency AC drives are not acceptable.